Gravity Emerges From The Energy-Time Domain

 Singularities: General Relativity predicts the existence of singularities—points in space where density becomes infinite, such as the centers of black holes.
 These singularities represent breakdowns in the theory, where the laws of physics as we know them cease to apply.

-Alternative Theories of Gravity: Alternative theories offer new perspectives, they currently lack empirical proofs to decisively challenge or replace General Relativity.
+Alternative theories offer new perspectives, they currently lack empirical proofs to decisively challenge or replace General Relativity.
 It is our intention to advance a new one that can.
 CA does that using a rigorous method reserved for systems design!

 Requirements